WordPress/gutenberg/docs/designers-developers/developers/internationalization.md

 The translation files must be in the JED 1.x JSON format.

 To create a JED translation file, first you need to extract the strings from the text.
-Using the [wp-cli tool](https://wp-cli.org/), you create a `.pot` file using the following command from within your plugin directory:
+Using [WP-CLI](https://wp-cli.org/), you create a `.pot` file using the following command from within your plugin directory:

 ```
 wp i18n make-pot ./
 ```

-This will create the file `myguten.pot` a pot file is a template file to be used for translating to different languages.
-The pot file is made up of translation sets, for example:
+This will create the file `myguten.pot` which contains all the translatable strings from your project.
+A single entry in this POT file might look like this:

 ```
 #: block.js:6